osm-merge/osm-merge/docs/extending.md

 # Task Splitting

-A key part to processing large datasets is being able to chop them ihnto smaller more manageable files.
-All of the conversion scripts do work with nationalwide sized files, so I usually start by tweaking the conversion till I'm happy with it.
+A key part to processing large datasets is being able to chop them into smaller more manageable files.
+All of the conversion scripts do work with national-wide sized files, so I usually start by tweaking the conversion till I'm happy with it.
 Then I download the boundary of the national park, forest, state, etc... that I want to work with.